We may receive compensation when you click on links to products from our partners.

 We all want to do our best at work, and most employers genuinely want to see their employees succeed.
 However, employee misconduct does occur in every workplace to varying extents.
-Many employees are currently working from home with minimal supervision for the first time and maybe unsure how to properly navigate their new routine and avoid any missteps.
+Many employees are currently working from home with minimal supervision for the first time and may be unsure how to properly navigate their new routine and avoid any missteps.
 In a tough job market, it is even more critical than ever to prevent misconduct in the workplace and avoid any disciplinary action resulting from misconduct.
-Here are some tips to stay on HR’s good side and avoid misconduct.
+Here are some tips for staying on HR’s good side and avoiding misconduct.

 Read The Employee Handbook